By James McGrath

 Even if you’re paying cash, many attorneys won’t work on your transaction without title insurance.
 Your attorney’s job is to minimize risk and may feel waiving title insurance exposes you to too many issues.

 One important distinction for NYC buyers - you do not need title insurance when buying a co-op.
+Only condo and house purchases require title insurance.
 When you buy a co-op, you’re actually buying shares in the building and the right to live in a specific apartment.
 You are not buying the apartment itself.
 This important distinction helps save on both title insurance and the mortgage recording tax.

 As part of co-op due diligence, your attorney still do a lien search on the co-op itself to make sure there are no building-wide issues but this is significantly less expensive.